khushishahs02/finance-management-system/README.md

 I started this project primarily to gain hands-on experience — and I honestly did not know much about Claude when I began.

-By the end of it, Claude became the best AI tool I have ever used.
-It solved my problems effortlessly, explained things clearly, and never made me feel lost.
+It solved my problems effortlessly, explained things clearly.
 Through building MUDRA, I learned so many things I had never touched before:

 - Working with **Supabase** for authentication and databases
 - Understanding **API keys** and how to connect services securely